Non-stop flights to Manila (MNL)

 Thai Airways (Star Alliance): year-round flights from Bangkok (BKK).

-Vietnam Airlines (SkyTeam): seasonal flights from Hanoi (HAN) and Ho Chi Minh City (SGN).
+Vietnam Airlines (SkyTeam): year-round flights from Hanoi (HAN) and Ho Chi Minh City (SGN).

 Royal Brunei Airlines: year-round flights from Brunei and Muara (BWN).